Prashant6299/simulationsOS/README.md

 B=3
 C=2

+Solution:
-Solution: Bankers Algorithm is what I've used here.
+Bankers Algorithm is what I've used here.
 This algorithm tells us about the safe state and also helps us find the safe sequence.
 First of all a need matrix is calulated and then the algorithm proceeds further to find the safe sequence.
+The input to the program is directly supplied as given in the table, without prompting the user to enter any values.